jcguu95/skein-construction-of-balanced-tensor-product/README.md

 Some of them have been published, but we still use their arXiv version.

+### 2. Others

+1. In application (No-Go), mention how balanced tensor product shows up in Crane-Yetter (i.e. is composition of 2-morphisms). ; "this strategy" -> "a similar strategy".

 # Reference

 + [1] [Karoubi envelope in